-In the 2020 In response to hundreds of protests sparked by the death of George Floyd, a black man who took his last breath under the knee of a police officer.
-Rev. McCoy messages reflected how we should react during this time of time change.
+In response to hundreds of protests sparked by the death of George Floyd, a black man who took his last breath under the knee of a police officer.
+Rev. McCoy’s messages reflected how we should react during this time of time change.
 Rev. McCoy was also active in the community.
-Rev. McCoy, Rev. Ingram (who would follow as Pastor at Bass Chapel UMC) and other local pastors took part in a Prayer Vigil at St. Matthews UMC in Greensboro titled “Let's Talk Race”, held June 25, 2020.
+Rev. McCoy, Rev. Ingram (who would follow as Pastor at Bass Chapel UMC), and other local pastors took part in a Prayer Vigil at St. Matthews UMC in Greensboro titled “Let's Talk Race”, held June 25, 2020.

 Willie Mae Jones and William L. Mitchell

 Historians, June 26, 2020

 Rev. McCoy retired from active service in July 2020.
 Later that month Rev. Tamara M. Ingram became the 34th pastor of Bass Chapel United Methodist Church.
 Due to the COVID 19 pandemic she was welcomed in our parking lot instead of the sanctuary.
 Yet like the early preachers of this church who sometimes delivered their message under an arbor, so did Rev. Ingram.